1997 Baseball Hall of Fame balloting: BBWAA election

-Veterans Committee selections Nellie Fox (left) and Tommy Lasorda.
+1995 Veterans Committee inductees Nellie Fox (left) and Tommy Lasorda.
 Willie Wells was also inducted.

 The newly-eligible candidates included 20 All-Stars, including twelve who were not on the ballot, representing a total of 39 All-Star selections.
 The only candidate elected to at least five All-Star Games was Dave Parker, who was selected a total of seven times.
 Parker was also the only MVP, winning the award once.
 The field also included one Cy Young Award-winner (Mike Scott) and one Rookie of the Year (Ron Kittle).

 Players eligible for the first time who were not included on the ballot were: Marty Barrett, Tony Bernazard, Oil Can Boyd, Greg Brock, Carmen Castillo, Jim Clancy, Steve Crawford, Warren Cromartie, Scott Garrelts, Ron Hassey, Andy Hawkins, Mike Heath, Danny Heep, Tom Herr, Ron Kittle, Mike LaCoss, Dave LaPoint, Vance Law, Rick Mahler, Mike Marshall, Andy McGaffigan, Lloyd Moseby, Pascual Pérez, Dan Petry, Dan Schatzeder, John Shelby, Eric Show, Max Venable, Ed Whitson, Ernie Whitt, and Mookie Wilson.

-The Veterans Committee
+Veterans Committee

 The Veterans Committee met in closed sessions to elect as many as two executives, managers, umpires, and older major league players—the categories considered in all its meetings since 1953.

 By an arrangement since 1995 it separately considered candidates from the Negro leagues and from the 19th century with authority to select one from each of those two special ballots.

 The committee elected three people, one fewer than permitted:

 second baseman Nellie Fox from the 1950s, manager Tommy Lasorda from the 1970s, and shortstop Willie Wells from the Negro leagues.